 When in doubt, you can always click on a service and read its description.
 By default, the Services window will display the selected service’s description in the left panel.
 If you don’t see it, click on the Extended tab at the bottom, then click on a service to get its description.

 What happens when you disable Windows 11 services?

 When a service is disabled on Windows 11, it won’t turn on unless manually specified.
-This will ensure that services that you don’t need do not run unnecessarily in the background and your precious system resources are put to better use and improve system performance on the whole.
+This will ensure that services that you don’t need do not run unnecessarily in the background and that your precious system resources are put to better use, thereby improving system performance on the whole.